Student Code of Conduct

-The Dean of Students will impose sanctions on students found responsible for violating the Code of Conduct following the hearing.
-Prior to sanctioning, students found responsible may present no more than two written statements of mitigating factors or character references.
+The Dean of Students will impose sanctions on a student found responsible for violating the Code of Conduct following the hearing.
+Prior to sanctions, a student found responsible may present no more than two written statements of mitigating factors or character references.
 Complainants may present a written impact statement.

-Written notification of the sanction will be sent to the students via the student’s VCCS email account within ten business days following the hearing.
-Any sanction imposed at the campus level applies to the entire College.
+Written notification of the sanction will be sent to the students via the student’s VCCS email account within 10 business days following the hearing.
+Any sanction imposed at the campus level applies to the entire college.

 The College may extend deadlines at its discretion.

 The student must receive notice at least five business days before the scheduled hearing.
-Notice of the charge(s) and of the time and place of the hearing shall be sent to the student and all involved parties.
-Upon request, students will be allowed access to any and all known materials to be introduced by the College as evidence against them.
+Notice of the charge(s) and of the time and place of the hearing will be sent to the student and all involved parties.
+Upon request, the student will be allowed access to any and all known materials to be introduced by the College as evidence against him/her.

 Hearings will be closed to the public and press.
 All proceedings and decisions will be confidential except as permitted or required by law.
-All decisions of the proceedings will be provided to the complainant and accused student as well as to College officials on a need-to-know basis.
+All decisions of the proceedings will be provided to the complainant and accused student and to College officials on a need-to-know basis.
 Hearings will be recorded.

 The complainant and the accused student have the following rights:

 - To present an account of their involvement with the incident leading to the charge(s).
-If students choose to present an account of the incident in writing, it should be submitted to the Dean of Students at least three days prior to the hearing.
+If the student chooses to present an account of the incident in writing, it needs to be submitted to the Dean of Students at least three days prior to the hearing.
 The account may include any information or facts they wish to be considered in the review of the case, whether or not the student chooses to appear for the hearing.

 - To present information, witnesses, and evidence on their behalf.
 Witness statements and evidence must directly relate to the incident in question.